pipelinelabo/datalaiq-wiki/README.md

-### Gravwell Wiki
+### DatalaiQ Wiki
-Current version of Gravwell documentation can always be found at http://docs.gravwell.io
+Current version of DatalaiQ documentation can always be found at http://doc.datalaiq.io

 This repo is served up at that url and can be cloned for offline use.